 I’m Meg McBride and this is why I feel called to do this…!

 In 2001, I got sober in Pennsylvania when Joanne P. approached me, told me she was going to be my sponsor and took me through the 12 steps.
 From working the 12 steps I was reborn.
 My spiritual journey has been one of variety including: “Higher Power of my own understanding,” Native American Spirituality, and Buddhism that eventually lead me to return to my Christian roots when I had a spiritual experience listening to the Gospel in 2010 during the emotional crisis brought on by a divorce.

 Deeply excited about the stories in the Bible, I studied religion (completing an undergrad in 2015) and went on to study divinity for a brief time.
 I dropped out of my pursuit of advanced education after my Mom died in 2016 – a time when what I needed most was to be working “in the field.”
 I pressed into finding God in real life and spent five years working with the homeless population of Wilmington as a healthcare advocate.
 My role as a caseworker taught me great lessons about pain, suffering and holding hope for people who feel utterly hopeless.

 For the first 10 years of my sobriety, I was an active member of the fellowship in Bethlehem, Pennsylvania where I hosted a meeting called “Women’s 164.”
 When I moved to North Carolina in 2011, I was a home group member of “Just a Meeting Meeting” until I felt called to share my experience, strength and hope in Celebrate Recovery (CR).
 For six years, I participated and lead the CR at Myrtle Grove Presbyterian Church.
-In the spring of 2019, we discerned the group was ready for a new direction and I stepped down as the leader and concentrated on the possibility of church planting a recovery community.
+In the spring of 2019, we discerned the group was ready for a new direction and I stepped down as the leader and concentrated on the possibility of starting a recovery church.